emergentworks/project-not-911/docs/privacy.markdown

   Privacy Policy
 </h1>
 <p>
-Code Cooperative built the Not 911 app as a Free app.
-This SERVICE is provided by Code Cooperative at no cost and is intended for use as is.
+Emergent Works built the Not 911 app as a Free app.
+This SERVICE is provided by Emergent Works at no cost and is intended for use as is.
 </p>
 <p>
 This page is used to inform visitors regarding our